koordinator-sh/koordinator/docs/proposals/20231123-enhance-mid-tier-resource.md

 However, there is no finer configuration granularity for CPU group identity, so no additional customization is required for the time being.
 In the future, advanced features such as core schedule and CPU idle need to be considered.

-Also, you can introduce a QoS level, such as MID between LS and BE to implement functions such as QoS detail customization.
+Also, you can introduce a QoS level, such as Mid between LS and BE to implement functions such as QoS detail customization.

 **resource oversale**